knative/func/docs/guides/func_yaml.md

 available to your function at runtime.
 1. Environment variable can be set directly from a value
 2. Environment variable can be set from a local environment value.
 Eg. `'{{ env.LOCAL_ENV_VALUE }}'`, for more details see [Local Environment Variables section](#local-environment-variables).
 3. Environment variable can be set from a key in a Kubernetes Secret.
-This secret needs to be created before it is referenced in a function.
+This Secret needs to be created before it is referenced in a function.
 Eg. `'{{ secret.mysecret.key }}'` where `mysecret` is the name of the Secret and `key` is the referenced key.
 4. All key-value pairs from a Kubernetes Secret will be set as environment variables.
-This secret needs to be created before it is referenced in a function.
+This Secret needs to be created before it is referenced in a function.
 Eg. `'{{ secret.mysecret2 }}'` where `mysecret2` is the name of the Secret.

 ```yaml
 envs: